Zia Vision — An Overview

 - The training accuracy score will be impacted if these guidelines are not followed.

 - We recommend you to select record or image approval as the action until you are sure of the results shown by Zia.

 - We calculate the accuracy of the image validation rule by evaluating the points outlined in the guidelines.
 Only if a rule has a training accuracy above 80% the system will allow you apply it.

-- In case multiple rules are configured, a record will enter the rule that based on the configuration rules that it matches.
+- In case multiple rules are configured, a record will enter a rule based on the configuration that matches.